Skip to content

 Med/Peds Continuity Clinic

 The continuity clinic, located in downtown Harrisburg, allows residents the opportunity to work closely with an underserved patient population.
-The clinic serves adults and children with varying medical and health-related needs, including complex chronic medical conditions, medical-legal concerns, social concerns and substance abuse.
+The clinic serves adults and children with varying medical and health-related needs, from “bread and butter” to complex chronic medical conditions, gender identity, HIV, social concerns and substance abuse.
 Residents work exclusively with Med/Peds faculty to see a variety of patients for both annual physical exam and acute visits.
 They serve as the primary care providers for these patients.

 The continuity clinic is part of the Reach Out and Read Program that provides books for infants and children during well-child visits, as a way to encourage literacy.
-In addition, a medical-legal partnership with Penn State Dickinson Law brings law students to the clinic to offer services and consultation for medical-legal issues to some of the most underserved in the community.
 The clinic also provides access to a Penn State Health social worker to help patients with a wide array of social concerns that may impact their care and well-being.
 A substance abuse clinic is also available on-site to help reduce barriers to medical care for those with addictions.

 Quality Improvement Projects

 Quality improvement (QI) is an important aspect of the Medicine/Pediatrics residency, with residents often involved in medicine and pediatrics QI projects and as resident representatives on unit-based quality committees.
-A detailed QI curriculum provides resources, education and experiences to help each resident create their own project prior to graduation.
+A detailed QI curriculum provides resources, education and experiences to help each resident create their own project prior to graduation or participate in our Med/Peds QI projects in the clinic.
 There are also opportunities for more education in this area with Penn State College of Medicine’s Health Systems Science Academy.

 Transitional Care Curriculum

 The Medicine/Pediatrics residents have created a transitional care program to educate adolescents and their parents on the process of transitioning medical care from pediatricians and pediatric specialty providers to adult providers and specialists.
 Residents help integrate the transitional care concepts into the pediatric specialty clinics and the well-child checkups in the pediatric clinics.
-The program has incorporated these concepts into the pediatric and internal medicine residency academic half-day curriculum.
+The program has incorporated these concepts into the pediatric and internal medicine residency academic half-day curriculum to help teach these concepts to the categorical residents.

 Supportive Learning Environment with Professional Coaching

-There are 20 Medicine/Pediatrics Residency faculty members, all of whom have been trained in both medicine and pediatrics, actively involved in various aspects of the residency.
+There are 23 Medicine/Pediatrics Residency faculty members, all of whom have been trained in both medicine and pediatrics, and are actively involved in various aspects of the residency.
 Each member of the faculty is approachable and willing to provide advice and guidance to the residents.
 In addition, each resident is assigned a physician coach for professional development advice and encouragement throughout the four years of residency.
+The program also encourages you to find several mentors to help you reach your career goals.

 Educational Resources